lukethi/dog_project/README.md

 This is my submission for Udacity.
 My code can be found in dog_project/dog_app-v1.ipynb.
 Thank you!

+The corresponding blog post can be found here: https://sites.google.com/view/cnn-dog-human

 # Original README:
 ## Project Overview